Department of Psychology at Illinois State University

 In addition to undergraduate and graduate programs, the department also operates the Psychological Services Center (PSC).
 Originally identified as Counseling Services or "the Clinic," the PSC utilizes undergraduate students and graduate students in the school psychology and the clinical-counseling psychology programs to provide psychological evaluations and therapeutic services primarily to underserved children in the local community.
 The PSC has evolved over the years to meet the changing needs of students, parents, school systems, and the community with the services it supports.

 In 2007, the Department of Psychology celebrated its 40th anniversary.
-The Graduate Programs in School Psychology also celebrated its 50th anniversary with a special dinner at Central Station Cafe that included current and former faculty, students, and alumni.
+The Graduate Programs in School Psychology also celebrated its 50th anniversary with a special dinner that included current and former faculty, students, and alumni.

 During Homecoming 2008, the Psychological Services Center hosted a naming ceremony and dedication for The Stanley S. Marzolf Center for the Psychological Assessment and Treatment of Children and Adolescents.
 In 1945, Dr. Marzolf developed the Psychological Counseling Service, an entity that used graduate psychology students who provided diagnostic and counseling services to children and adolescents in area schools, and also serviced the mental health needs of university students.
 Dr. Marzolf served as the director for 25 years.
 A plaque was installed in the Marzolf Center lobby recognizing Dr. Marzolf's substantial contribution to Illinois State, our students, and countless clients who have benefited from the services provided over the years.